Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Rowdy Tellez At The Plate

-- Tellez is hitting .143 with a double, a home run and four walks.
+- Tellez is batting .161 with a double, two home runs and five walks.

-- Tellez has a base hit in four of eight games played this year (50.0%), but no multi-hit games.
+- In five of nine games this year, Tellez got a hit, but only one each time.

+- In nine games played this season, he has hit a homer in two of them.

-- In three games this year, Tellez has picked up an RBI, with more than one RBI once.
+- In four games this year, Tellez has picked up an RBI, with more than one RBI once.

-- He has scored in three games this year (37.5%), but has had no multi-run games.
+- In four of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.